 The Sycamore Vineyard has formed the backbone for their wine of the same name for many years.
 This vineyard is located in the southern part of Rutherford nestled against the eastern side of the Mayacamas mountains.
 The 2011 Freemark Abbey Sycamore Vineyard offers an elegant earthy bouquet with notes of smoke, eucalyptus, mint and a dust character.
 The palate is lively with notes of blackberry, an oak spice mid palate and reasonably well integrated tannins.

 The old stone building houses three spaces, the general tasting room and a small retail outlet on the first floor, a reserve room on the lower floor and an event/banquet space (formerly was Roadhouse 29 Restaurant which used to focus on smoked meats and barbecue and a number of salads.
 This was formerly the site of Two Birds & One Stone restaurant, a yakitori, a Japanese type of skewered chicken.
 At the time of this update Roadhouse 29 is open for lunch (walk-ins ok) and dinner by reservation.
-Besides their food, also known for their no tipping policy, reasonable prices and no corkage fees.
-Also family friendly with a children’s menu.
+Besides their food, the restaurant is also known for their no tipping policy, reasonable prices and no corkage fees.
+Very family friendly with a children’s menu.
 Open daily from 12pm until 8pm.
 Closed Tuesdays.